-If you’re still not happy with using a camera strap then this could be just the solution you were looking for.
+If you’re still not happy with using a camera strap then this could be just the handy photography accessory you’ve been looking for.

 The Spider Black Widow Camera Holster attaches to either your own belt or their special Black Widow belt and provides you with a strapless solution to all your camera carrying needs.
 You simply clip your camera body into the Black Widow and continue about your day.

 This is for all those photographers who are sick and tired of knocking their expensive kit when bending down or reaching up.
 It leaves your entire upper body free to move about, without the worry of swinging your camera into a rock face.